ladeak/SpanWorkshop/README.md

 }
 ```

 When the sequence contains only a single array (segment), we can take a pointer to it for the actual Processing.
-When it consists of multiple segements, we need to attach them.
+When it consists of multiple segments, we need to attach them.
 This use-case will apply if the memory read into a segment from the file does not end at end of line.
 This way a line will be broken into 2 segments.
 The have a single ```Span<byte>``` pointer to it, we need to copy it to a single dictionary.
 Fortunately the size of the underlying data structure is maximized by the double of a single segment.
 I use here an array pool to rent a byte array, until the line is processed, then I return the array.

 The actual processing of a line uses ```Span<byte>``` processing.
-It finds the last comma to create ```Slice```s of spans.
+It finds the last comma to create ```Slice```-s of spans.
 Each of this slice will contain the byte representation of a date value.
 [Slicing](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.server.kestrel.internal.system.span-1.slice?view=aspnetcore-2.0) is a very efficient operation is just creates a new *window* over the contiguous region of arbitrary memory.
 Span has very interesting lifetime requirements (it can live only the stack), which makes these operation safe and fast.

 ### Step 5 - Parse Dates